baskargroup/SEARS/README.md

 * Documentation: Comprehensive documentation and tutorials are provided to help new users and developers onboard quickly.

 * Community and Contributions: Contributions to SEARS are welcome!
-Check the repository's contribution guidelines.

 _SEARS is released under the MIT license, promoting open science, reproducibility, and collaborative research advancement._